Frontline Worker Pay outreach toolkit

 Frontline worker payments on Minnesota tax return

-If you received a frontline worker payment in 2022, Minnesota will not send you a federal Form 1099 to report the payment because the amount was less than $600.
+If you received a frontline worker payment of $487.45 in 2022, Minnesota will not send you a federal Form 1099 to report the payment because the amount was less than $600.

 According to the Minnesota Department of Revenue, Minnesota does not tax this payment on your 2022 state income tax return (Form M1, Individual Income Tax).
 You may subtract any amount of the Frontline Worker Payment you included in federal adjusted gross income on your 2022 Schedule M1M, Income Additions and Subtractions.

 For questions about where to include this income on your federal income tax return, consult the instructions for the federal Form 1040.
 Contact the Department of Revenue at 651-556-3000 or 800-657-3666.

 More than one million (1,025,655) Frontline Worker Pay applicants were approved to receive a payment of $487.45 and payments have been distributed.
 Applicants chose whether to receive payment by ACH direct deposit or a prepaid debit card (ReliaCard).

 Those whose applications were denied were notified by email.
 As noted in the Frontline Worker Pay law, denial decisions are final.
 Click here to view the Frontline Worker Pay denial FAQs.